Fraktal-PM3/fraktal/docs/docs/Deployment/Backend/5-deployment.md

 3. **Check events**: `kubectl get events -n <namespace> --sort-by='.lastTimestamp'`
 4. **Verify Vault connectivity**: `curl http://<YOUR_VAULT_IP>:8200/v1/sys/health`

-See [Troubleshooting](./7-troubleshooting.md) for detailed solutions to common issues.
+See the troubleshooting sections in each guide for detailed solutions to common issues.

 ## Next Steps